Your House Smells Like Sewer? It Might Be More Serious Than You Think

 Got a sewer smell in your basement in Ontario?
 In this case, a DIY drain cleaner or other home tricks won’t fix the sewer smell in your house.
 So if you notice any of these, it’s time to call a professional plumber:

 If you have persistent drain odours, YouTube drain cleaning tips won’t fix the real issue.
-A professional plumber addresses the problem from every angle, and here’s how they do it:
+A professional plumber addresses the problem from every angle, and if the problem is obvious, they may suggest:

 A bad drain smell is more than just annoying!
 It means something needs to be fixed in your home.
 If you ignore it or use temporary solutions like pouring water or store-bought cleaners, you may end up with bigger and more expensive problems.